gyng/betabot/README.md

 Docker: `docker-compose -f docker-compose.test.yml up --build

 Tests can be run with `bundle exec rspec`.
 Current test coverage is very limited.
-Ruocop can be run with `bundle exec rubocop`.
+Rubocop can be run with `bundle exec rubocop`.

 The EventMachine reactor has to be set up and torn down for most specs so there is a helper method `with_em(&block)` included in `spec_helper.rb`.